ejbenke/SPFx-React-Accordion-Section/README.md

 ![Create list for use with the Accordion](./assets/ListForAccordion.png)

+**1b) Use an existing list with Text columns:**
+* The value in the titlefield column for each item will appear in the heading bars of the Accordion.
+* The value in the valuefield column for each item will appear in the collapsible content section of the Accordion

 **2) Add the Accordion Section web part to your page & select your list:**